The Town Council's Ambitions for a better Berkhamsted

 His day-to-day tasks can range from having graffiti removed, rubbish cleared from public places, including glass from children's play areas, liaising closely with local police officers who consider responses as part of their commitment to a safer community.

-The Town Warden also looks after the Town Council's website.
-He also manages the day to day running of Lagley Meadow Youth Centre.
+The Town Warden also looks after the town council's website and social media.
+He also manages the day to day running of the Lagley Meadow Youth Centre.

 The Town Warden reports other problems he comes across or which are reported by the public, to the appropriate authority for them to deal with as quickly as possible.
 These include reporting: